 STEP 1: Running your image(s) through the tool

-To extract the colour information, click on ‘Sv.palette’ underneath the coloured bars and it will extract the details into a CSV file.
+To extract the colour information, click on ‘Sv.palette’ underneath the coloured bars and it will extract the details into a CSV file (like the image below).

 STEP 2: Collating the relevant data and creating your data source

 Now that you have the data from the tool, it’s time to clean it up a bit in Excel and add in some additional columns.
 The ‘orange’ columns are what I added in, the other 2 are what’s left over from the CSV file.
 I’m not going to write instructions on how to clean up the data in Excel, I assume you know you’re way around and understand how you could use ‘Find’ and ‘Replace’ to make that task a bit simpler.

 It’s very important that when you start building your stacks; that the order of the hex codes in your *.tps file is identical to the order in your data source, otherwise there will be mismatches.
 So by adding in this unique identifier, it makes it a bit easier to validate.
 As with anything I’m sure there’s different ways of doing this but this is what worked for me.